zenbones-theme/zenbones.nvim/README.md

 ## Configuration

+Configuration is only available for `zenbones-lush`.

 #### g:zenbones_lightness

 Change foreground colors lightness.
-Only available for `zenbones-lush`.

 **'bright'**